Altes Properties

 FAQs

-Yes.
-Leaving Iron Horse, you will need to cross a two-lane paved county road to access a single-track trail along a power easement.
-This trail parallels Interstate 5 and in about 15 minutes takes you to the end of Big Canyon Drive.
-From here you ride a short distance on a jeep type road which accesses several loop trails.
-These vary in length, with a minimum ride of about an hour up to 3 hours or possibly longer if you venture farther than trails are mapped and flagged.
+Leaving Iron Horse, riders must cross a two-lane paved county road to access a single-track trail located along a power easement.
+This trail parallels Interstate 5 and, in approximately 15 minutes, leads to the end of Big Canyon Drive.
+From there, a short ride on a jeep road provides access to several loop trails.

-Simple hand drawn maps are provided on site, along with a notebook that has directions to many destination rides in the area.
-In Spring of 2024 more mapping/flagging will be done.
-Please check in at the "Welcome Board" inside the Iron Horse property for this information.
-Some loops are mapped giving approximate ride times.
-In some areas you will find flagging to guide your way.
+Some loop rides are mapped with approximate ride times, and in certain areas you will find trail flagging to help guide your way.
 Not all trails are mapped and/or flagged.
-You may find it to your benefit and we highly recommend to use a navigation tool such as a free app on your phone (for example,All trails, Map My Tracks, Garmin or other).
-There are other programs as well, some with a fee.
-You can also purchase a Shasta-Trinity Forest Recreation Map at the local Ranger District in downtown Mt.
-Shasta.
-Be advised, however, all the old roads and trails are not on these maps.
+For this reason, we highly recommend using a navigation tool, such as a free app on your phone (for example: AllTrails, Map My Tracks, Garmin, or similar).
+Other navigation programs are also available, some of which require a fee.
+A Shasta–Trinity Forest Recreation Map can be purchased at the local Ranger District office in downtown Mount Shasta; however, be advised that not all old roads and trails appear on these maps.

 We have clean portable bathroom units with wash stations as well as restrooms with flushing toilets, running water and showers.